 How to get to Modena

 Modena is easily accessible by train from Bologna, Milan and Parma, amongst others.
+From Bologna, it’s less than 30 minutes by train.
+From the train station, it’s about a 15-minute walk to the Piazza Grande in the historic centre.
 Visit TrenItalia for schedules.
 From Bologna or Parma, Modena is less than an hour’s drive.
-If you plan to explore the region of Emilia-Romagna, I suggest hiring a car.
+If you plan to explore Emilia-Romagna, I suggest hiring a car.